 - Always check the body seals before connecting a coupling.

-- Shut-off power source before connecting a coupling.
+- Shut off the power source before connecting a coupling.

 - Always install a Safety-Check valve on a pneumatic line and/or compressor.